 DBS offers a very competitive account for new companies and bootstrapped start-ups operating on a lean budget.

-The DBS Digital Business Account is the only business current account among the 3 local banks that does not require any minimum balance to be maintained perpetually with zero fall below balance fee.
+The DBS Digital Business Account is the only business current account among the 3 local banks that do not require any minimum balance to be maintained perpetually with zero falls below balance fee.

-This is useful for new entrepreneurs whom do not want their cash to be stuck in their banking account just to avoid fall below balance fees.
+This is useful for new entrepreneurs who do not want their cash to be stuck in their banking account just to avoid fall below balance fees.

-Minimum initial deposit of $1,000 is required to open the account.
-Free internet and mobile banking is included as well as a business debit card.
+A minimum initial deposit of $1,000 is required to open the account.
+Free internet and mobile banking are included as well as a business debit card.

-Another special feature for business owners whom are time strapped and perpetually on-the-go is the convenience of online account opening.
+Another special feature for business owners who are time-strapped and perpetually on-the-go is the convenience of online account opening.
 You can skip the queue at the branch and apply for the account in just 5 minutes online.

-Although DBS is the only bank offering no minimum balance to be maintained and no fall below balance fee, the catch is there’s a $18 monthly account fee to maintain the account.
+Although DBS is the only bank offering no minimum balance to be maintained and no fall below balance fee, the catch is there’s an $18 monthly account fee to maintain the account.

-As the Digital Business Account is primarily geared towards start-ups with a focus on internet and mobile banking, any over-the-counter transactions is charged from $20 per transaction.
+As the Digital Business Account is primarily geared towards start-ups with a focus on internet and mobile banking, any over-the-counter transactions are charged from $20 per transaction.

 The UOB e-Business Account is also targeted at new start-ups.
 UOB is a little bit late into the start-up business account game and its e-Business Account has pretty basic features.

 Internet banking is provided as part of the account package.
-Debit card linked to the banking account will be provided for account holders as well.
+A debit card linked to the banking account will be provided for account holders as well.

-Early account closure fee of $30 will be charged for closure of account within 6 months.
+Early account closure fee of $30 will be charged for the closure of account within 6 months.